Verification Policies

 SIP Identity header

-Scroll down to find the SIP Request which looks like the image below.
+Scroll down to find the SIP request which looks like the image below.
 This is the request sent to ClearIP from the SBC.
 The SIP request displays the SIP INVITE with the Identity header.

 SIP Request